Skip to main content

 This two-day event will provide an introduction to the NSF Harnessing the Data Revolution (HDR) Machine Learning Challenge, including a venue to form a team and get started with a submission.

-The event will include a "main" day (Friday, Dec.
+The hackathon event will include a "main" day (Friday, Dec.
 12) and an optional "working" day (Monday, Dec.
 15).
 The main day will include presentations on each of the three benchmarks used for this year's challenge, an overview of the Codabench platform, an overview of CyVerse compute resources that will be available to participants, and a code-along session to demonstrate how to create a submission for the challenge.
 All the remaining time will be dedicated to team formation and trying out the challenge, all with organizers available to answer questions.

-Note on experience: This event is intended to bring together participants with varied areas of expertise (e.g., computer science, environmental science, biology, etc.) for an interdisciplinary problem solving challenge.
+Note on experience: The hackathon event is intended to bring together participants with varied areas of expertise (e.g., computer science, environmental science, biology, etc.) for an interdisciplinary problem solving challenge.
 Some coding experience (e.g., Python, R, etc.) is recommended, but this event is open to participants from any career stage (e.g., students, postdocs, researchers, faculty, private sector scientists and developers, etc.) and background.

-Event Details:
+Hackathon Event Details:

 • Day 1 (main day): Friday, December 12, 2025, 8:30 am - 5 pm MT